 A lot of Second Edition special characters were also so powerful the game would end up revolving around them; many of the Third Edition changes were designed specifically to play down the monstrously complex special rules and wargear posessed by such characters.

 One of the most overpowered units in Second Edition was the Eldar Guardian (basically Space Elf militia).
-While their stats were actually rather poor, they were also quite cheap and could carry Shuriken Catapults as standard weapons.
-So what's so bad about that?
-Well, before it was toned town in the next edition, the Shuriken Catapult was just insanely powerful for its price (even the Power Armour of the Space Marines offered little protection against it).
-So a single Guardian with a Shuriken Catapult wasn't that big a deal.
-But they were so cheap an Eldar player could spam huge numbers of them and slaughter his enemy's infantry by the dozens.
+While their stats were actually rather poor, they had Shuriken Catapults for standard weapons, which before 3rd edition toned down were insanely powerful for their price, so that even Space Marines' power armor offered little protection.
+On top of that, Guardians were so cheap that an Eldar player could spam huge numbers of them and slaughter the enemy's infantry by the dozen.

 Second Edition Tyranids didn't use the strategy card system and instead got a ludicrously overpowered replacement; the Tyranid player could roll for every squad, character and vehicle in the opposing army and inflict annoying or game-screwing effects on a large portion of the enemy army before the battle even started.
 Results included a squad member randomly becoming a Barbed Strangler blast, and a "Lurker" creature being placed inside an enemy vehicle that would attack the crew if it moved.
 They also got two special mission cards that instantly nullified their opponent's mission, and one ("Tyranid Attack") also gave them infinite reinforcements and two extra turns.